Alrodr/ai_fintech/content/en/docs/database/bigquery-snapshot.md

 toc: true
 ---

-{{< alert icon="💻" context="info" text="<b>TL;DR</b> In Finance, some machine learning models need to be trained on a daily basis to have the best possible performance (data are constantly changing).
+{{< alert icon="💻" context="info" text="<b>TL;DR</b> Some machine learning models need to be trained on a daily basis to have the best possible performance (data are constantly changing).
 When it comes to backtesting, it is useful to have databases of previous training to reproduce the results.
 I show you how to deal with it a Scheduled query in a super simple way." />}}

 ### Write a multi-statement scheduled query